pranamyajainn/Full-Stack-Report-Generating-Agent/README.md

 --------------------------------------------------------------

-New updates after Video explaination :
+New updates after Video explanation :

 1. Additional support of jpeg, jpg and png files